ray-project/ray/doc/source/data/pipelining-compute.rst

 .. note::

   The DatasetPipeline is expected to be deprecated in Ray 2.5.
-If your use case doesn't need per-window shuffle, we recommend using the streaming execution of Dataset.
-By setting the resource limits, you can cap the resource usage to run the operations as the DatasetPipeline window, and achieve even better performance and stability.
+If your use case doesn't need per-window shuffle, we recommend using just plain Datasets, which supports the streaming execution by default in Ray 2.4.
+For more detail, see :ref:`Datasets execution model <datasets_execution>`.
-  Please see :ref:`Dataset streaming execution <executing_datasets>`.

 ==================
 Pipelining Compute